What Cloud Computing Means in Today’s World

 Pete Chen | Manager, Hosting Services

 The greatest misconception about the eruption of cloud computing is that it’s new.
 Cloud environments have been around for decades, just called something else.
 There’s no mystery behind cloud technology, no secret to making it better than on-premises solutions.
+The importance of cloud computing in today’s world is very much known.
 Your files don’t magically go up into the air and hover there in electronic form until you decide to pull it down with a spell.
 The only differences between the “clouds” of the past and those of the modern era are speed, security, and availability.

 Simply put, cloud computing is a hosted environment.
 The same servers, hard drives, switches, firewalls, and routers exist.
 The same security protocols are used for physical access.
 When you store information in a cloud service, you are sending your data to someone’s data center.
 It is delivered through their firewalls and guided down the network path to the servers.
 The data is stored on hard drives similar to the hard drives in your laptop or computer.